httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 trade-off.
 A smaller record size allows decrypted octets to be released more rapidly, which can be appropriate for applications that depend on responsiveness.
 Smaller records also reduce the additional data required if random access into the ciphertext is needed.
-Applications that depend on being able to pad by arbitrary amounts cannot increase the record size beyond 65537 octets.

 Applications that don't depending on streaming, random access, or arbitrary padding can use larger records, or even a single record.
 A larger record size